 Influencer marketing is one of the biggest trends in advertising at present, with companies around the world linking up with influential online celebrities to showcase their products and deliver their brand message.

 When a company gets it right in terms of their influencer marketing strategy, they can expect to create a real buzz around their brand.
-Indeed, research from the Influencer Marketing Hub revealed the total market value of influencer marketing is expected to exceed $6.5 billion in 2019.
+Indeed, research from the Influencer Marketing Hub revealed the total market value of influencer marketing is expected to expand to $16.4 billion in 2022.

 It's no surprise then that more and more companies are turning to influencer marketing to make an impact.
-So, here we offer five examples of businesses that have successfully drawn on the power of influencer marketing to reap significant rewards:
+Here are nine examples of businesses that have successfully drawn on the power of influencer marketing to reap significant rewards:

 Fiji Water - Bodyworewhat

-Partnering with Instagram influencer Danielle Bernstein, perhaps better known by her handle weworewhat, Fiji Water crafted one of the most influential campaigns of recent months.
+Partnering with Instagram influencer Danielle Bernstein, perhaps better known by her handle weworewhat, Fiji Water crafted one of the most influential campaigns of 2017.

 The company was keen to position its products as a beverage of choice among the body/health-conscious and saw Bernstein as the perfect ambassador for their brand.
 Her blog - We Wore What - had more than 150,000 followers at the time and was seen as an innovative and exciting way to reach out to prospective customers.